Axway/unified-catalog-integrations/mulesoft/MulesofttIntegtration.md

 * Provide a `Name` for the instance.
 * Select the `outlookEmail` connector instance that you created at Step 4.
 * Provide values for all required Variables:
-  * `apiCentralTokenCredentials`: The authentication token from the `API Builder tokenProvider` service.
+  * `apiCentralTokenCredentials`: The apikey from default.js file in the `API Builder tokenProvider` service.
 Please refer to **Step 1: Configure a token provider service in API Builder.**
   * `apiCentralTokenUrl`: The ENDPOINT URL of the `API Builder tokenProvider` service.
 Please refer to **Step 1: Configure a token provider service in API Builder.**
   * `muleSoftOrgID`: The organization id of your Mulesoft Anypoint account.
   * `muleSoftUserName`: The username for your Mulesoft Anypoint account.